nearsr/nearsr.github.io/graphics.md

 ### Character Art

 2D art has been a passion of mine for a long time.
-I enjoy doing character art in Adobe Photoshop, but am also interested in 2D graphic design for web interfaces and software packages.
+I enjoy doing character art in Adobe Photoshop, and mixing artistic influences from around the world.
+I usually focus on character design, but am also interested in graphic design for web interfaces and software packages.

 <img src="assets/hibachihelen.png" >
 <img src="assets/riju.png" >